stephen-mw/Logstash_kibana_auto_install/README.md

 Logstash is built on elasticsearch, which allows your data to scale easily.
 If you run out of space, simply add a new elasticsearch node to your cluster.
 It's easy to scale with your data.

 # How it works
 Logstash has two parts, the indexer and the server.
 The indexer works on a specific datasource to collect logs and ship them to the server.
-Before shipping the logs you can do interesting things, such as mutate them, add tags, or disgard them altogether.
+Before shipping the logs you can do interesting things, such as mutate them, add tags, or disregard them altogether.

 Adding tags to certain types of logs allows you to quickly retrieve them and keep track of trending information.

-The server keeps these logs in a redis queue until it can be drained into elasticsearch.
+The server keeps logs in a redis queue until they can be drained into elasticsearch.
 Neither redis nor elasticsearch are required to be on the server, but they are nevertheless required.

 # The frontend
 While not a direct part of the logstash project, Kibana works on top of logstash to give you visualization and montoring tools.
 Kibana also gives you the flexability to define patterns and filters and then watch the stream for these matches come in realtime.